matin-n/Belly-Button-Biodiversity/README.md

 - Deploy an interactive chart to GitHub Pages

 ## How To Use
-Select a ID number from the dropdown menu to populate the demographic information and display visualizations.
+Select an ID number from the dropdown menu to populate the demographic information and display visualizations.

 <details>
 <summary>Demographic Information</summary>

-When a volunteer ID is chosen from the dropdown menu, that person's demographics information, such as location, sex, and age, will be displayed:
+When a volunteer ID is chosen from the dropdown menu, that person's demographic information, such as location, sex, and age, will be displayed:

 ![docs/dropdown_menu.png](docs/dropdown_menu.png)
 </details>